Who Are You?

 Oh I’m so glad that you wish to pledge.
 The easiest way is to head to my Patreon page.

 Your pledge would be mostly used to support me.
 I’m a human and have some basic needs, such as food, clothes, and coffee.
 I also need to buy books and journals for research, equipments and software for recording, etc. So any kind of help is highly appreciated.
-In return for your generosity, you would receive daily Little Bits of Wisdom from me.

 My dream is to help a million people through my work—to help them get better jobs, build better relationships, make better decisions, build better habits, achieve both wealth and success, and in turn live a good life.
 Any amount you pledge helps the cause.